 At this level, learners can form the English alphabet and use/spell high frequency vocabulary words, enabling them to meaningfully express basic ideas by correctly using common, everyday words and expressions in writing.

-At this level, learners can write using daily vocabulary and common sentence structures, enabling them to meaningfully express ideas by correctly using common words and phrases to form simple and some slightly more complex sentences in writing
+At this level, learners can write using daily vocabulary and common sentence structures, enabling them to meaningfully express ideas by correctly using common words and phrases to form simple and some slightly more complex sentences in writing.

 At this level, learners can write using common vocabulary and simple structures, enabling them to meaningfully express ideas by correctly constructing simple, affirmative and negative statements as well as questions in writing.